CSP, CIT, Senior Safety Consultant

 Tim is an inspirational certified safety professional who brings over 20 years of occupational health, safety and environmental experience.
-He has received the coveted ASSP Safety Professional of the Year for Region II and also for the Arizona Chapter.
+He has received the coveted ASSP Safety Professional of the Year award and currently serves as Director-at-Large on their board.

 As a United States Marine, Tim earned the Humanitarian Service Medal and is a veteran of Operation Desert Shield/Storm.
 He started his safety career in the Marine Corps and is very proud of his continued grassroots approach.

 Tim has been published in industry magazines and online, including in Safety Decisions, Coatings Pro Magazine, Professional Safety Magazine, the Journal of Environmental Management, and by the Water Environment Federation.
 He is also the author of The Core of Four: 4 Tools To Navigate Roadblocks To Great Human Performance.

 Participants in Tim’s training sessions benefit from his enthusiasm and unique ability to immediately put his audience at ease through humor and personal life experiences.